lammps/lammps/doc/src/delete_atoms.rst

 Here is the meaning of the optional keywords.

 If the *compress* keyword is set to *yes*, then after atoms are deleted, then atom IDs are re-assigned so that they run from 1 to the number of atoms in the system.
 Note that this is not done for molecular systems (see the :doc:`atom_style <atom_style>` command), regardless of the *compress* setting, since it would foul up the bond connectivity that has already been assigned.
+However, the :doc:`reset_atoms id
-However, the :doc:`reset_atom_ids <reset_atom_ids>` command can be used after this command to accomplish the same thing.
+<reset_atoms_id>` command can be used after this command to accomplish
+the same thing.

 Note that the re-assignment of IDs is not really a compression, where gaps in atom IDs are removed by decrementing atom IDs that are larger.